Constitutional Horticulture: Deliberation-Respecting Judicial Review (with John Ferejohn), 87 Tex. L. Rev. 1273 (2009)

 Date of Authorship for this Version

 Eskridge, William N. Jr. and Ferejohn, John, "Constitutional Horticulture: Deliberation-Respecting Judicial Review" (2009).
 Faculty Scholarship Series.
-Paper 1095.
+1095.